-To provide a quality experience and maintain appropriate staffing levels, we require online sign-up at the platform called Popsicle.
+In order to provide a quality experience and maintain appropriate staffing levels, we require online sign-up at the platform called Popsicle.
 You will be able to set up a Popsicle account after your registration form and fee is received.
 You will be billed weekly for charges related to St. Joseph Club usage.
-Payment is due weekly.
+Payment is due on a weekly basis.
 Account must be in good standing to allow continued use of this service.
-The school has the right to modify schedules based on the behavioral needs of the student.
+The school has the right to modify schedules based on behavioral needs of the student.